Science Bazaar at 61st LIYSF

 Discussion and Feedback

-In addition to presenting their work, the students were also privileged to get feedback from our range of experts judging the projects: Professor Colin Blakemore (School of Advanced Study Director), Gabriele Butkute (Royal Society of Biology and the Biochemical Society Policy Assistant), Elizabeth Chambers (The Royal Society Education Outreach Officer), Dr. Shaun Holmes (British Council, Science Advisor Research and Partnerships), Professor David Phillips (Imperial College London), Richard Myhill (LIYSF Director), Annette Smith (Association for Science Education Immediate Past-CEO), and Clare Thomson (Gender and Education Consultant).
+In addition to presenting their work, the students were also privileged to get feedback from our range of experts judging the projects: Professor Colin Blakemore (School of Advanced Study Director), Gabriele Butkute (Royal Society of Biology and the Biochemical Society Policy Assistant), Elizabeth Chambers (The Royal Society Education Outreach Officer), Dr Shaun Holmes (British Council, Science Advisor Research and Partnerships), Professor David Phillips (Imperial College London), Richard Myhill (LIYSF Director), Annette Smith (Association for Science Education Immediate Past-CEO), and Clare Thomson (Gender and Education Consultant).

-Each student prepared a poster to assist their explanation of their scientific projects to the judges, and they were scored and given feedback on several vital academic dimensions including their scientific rigor, the project’s merit, and the clarity of their communication.
+Each student prepared a poster to assist their explanation of their scientific projects to the judges, and they were scored and given feedback on several vital academic dimensions including their scientific rigour, the project’s merit, and the clarity of their communication.

 Making Life Better